Welcome to Trelleborg

 Bryggaregatan

-Bryggaregatan, one of Sweden’s oldest streets, still follows the same route today as it did in the 600s when it was the road from the coast into Skåne and to the major trading centre of Uppåkra, located outside present-day Lund.
+Bryggaregatan is one of Sweden’s oldest streets and follows the same route as it did in the 600s, when it was the road from the coast to the major trading site of Uppåkra.

 Gamla torget